TheSmashy/TFU/hardware/TFU-E2.md

 ---

 ## Notes
-- Thermal mass is less than a full Convoy S2+, so **100% is burst only** unless tailstanding as a lantern.
+- Thermal mass is less than a full TFU-E2, so **100% is burst only** unless tailstanding as a lantern.
 - Flat TIR gives a sharper beam profile outdoors; indoors it may feel harsher than bead.
 - Recommended for users who want a **sterile tool** with honest beam and fast UI, not a collector’s showpiece.